asciiscry3r/mksscryertower.quest/content/category/Brainwave_entertainment.rst

 Worden, F. & Marsh, J. Frequency-following (microphonic-like) neural responses evoked by sound.
 Electroencephalogr.
 Clin.
 Neurophysiol.
 25, 42–52 (1968).

+* Delta Waves – (0.1 – 3.9 Hz) — When in a deep, dreamless sleep.
+Newborns sleep in this stage, adults less so.

+* Theta Waves – (4 – 7.9 Hz) — Dreaming sleep (REM), this is the goal for meditation or self-hypnosis.

+* Alpha Waves – (8 – 13.9 Hz) — Relaxed, daydreaming and watching TV.

+* Beta Waves – (14 – 30 Hz) — The awake state.
+Engaged in activities and conversation.

+* Gamma Waves – (31 Hz+) — Hyper alert, good for insights and higher learning.

 Types Of Brainwave Entertainment:

 *    Music Modulation